Secured loans

 What is a secured loan?

 A secured loan, sometimes known as a homeowner loan, is a way of borrowing money against a valuable asset, which acts as collateral.
-The asset could be your car or something else of value, but it’s often the equity tied up in your home.
+Secured lending means that a valuable asset like your home or car acts as security and can be repossessed if you can’t make your loan repayments.

-As secured loans are less risky for lenders, you can usually borrow a larger sum of money compared to an unsecured loan, and interest rates tend to be lower.
+These types of collateral loans are less risky for lenders, so you can usually borrow a larger sum of money compared to an unsecured loan.
+Interest rates also tend to be lower because you have more to lose if you default.

 Like other loans, you’ll need to make monthly repayments, plus interest that’s calculated as a percentage of what you owe.
 However, with a secured loan, there’s an added risk.
 If you fail to keep up with the repayments, your home or other asset you’ve used as collateral could be repossessed.